 If your friend won’t be negatively impacted in the near future, begin with: “Could I tell you what I think?”
 End it there if the other person doesn’t want to listen.

 I recall my Socials 10 teacher taking that approach when offering me critical feedback.
 When I said I was all ears, she said, “You have great ideas but you need to be more concise.
 It’s a tough skill to learn, but it’s helpful later on, so I hope you can start practicing early.”

 What if there is a sense of urgency?

-Scenario: Your friend is heading into a Work Learn interview and there’s something stuck in his/her teeth.
+Scenario: Your friend is heading into an interview and there’s something stuck in his/her teeth.

 “There’s, like, spinach in your teeth.
 Don’t go yet.
 What if you gross out your interviewer?”

 “Oh um...uh...never mind.
 You look great.
 Here, let me get the door for you.
 Best of luck out there!”